EtienneLem/watnow/README.md

 ```

 ### remove
-Removes the annotation line form its file
+Removes the annotation line from its file
 ```sh
 $ watnow remove 13
 ```